deepaksood619/deepaksood619.github.io/docs/technologies/apache/celery/workers.md

 ## The Celery worker

-When you start a Celery worker on the command line viacelery --app=..., you just start a supervisor process.
+When you start a Celery worker on the command line via celery --app=..., you just start a supervisor process.
 The Celery worker itself does not process any tasks.
 It spawns child processes (or threads) and deals with all the book keeping stuff.
 The child processes (or threads) execute the actual tasks.
-These child processes (or threads) are also known as theexecution pool.
+These child processes (or threads) are also known as the execution pool.

 The size of the execution pool determines the number of tasks your Celery worker can process .
 The more processes (or threads) the worker spawns, the more tasks it can process concurrently.
 If you need to process as many tasks as quickly as possible, you need a bigger execution pool.
 At least, that is the idea.